 Grading: Updated grades may be viewed using Parent Portal.
 If you do not have your login information, please contact Mrs. Lewis, Principal’s Secretary, at (314) 953-7500.
 Please note, your child’s login information (username: student ID#, password: HSD with 6-digit birthdate with no space) may be used until yours is set up.

 - Summative Assignments - 70% of a student’s grade average.
 These include all tests, quizzes, and projects.

 - Formative Assignments - 30% of a student’s grade average.
 These include all homework, classwork, and exit slips.

-Please note, assignments not submitted will be scored as a zero.
-Students are afforded the opportunity to submit any missing assignments up through the end of the twelve week grading period.
+Please note, homework that is not completed will be entered as "Missing" with a score of zero.
+Students are afforded the opportunity to complete all missing homework up through the end of the grading period.

 Tardies: Students are expected to report to class on time each day.
 Students will be marked tardy when they report to class after transition time has ended and the classroom door has been closed.
 Habitual tardiness will be reported to parents.
 Additionally, the school policy will be followed with regard to discipline for tardiness.